by Tony Novak, MBA, MT, OnlineAdviser at Freedom Benefits revised 11/28/2011

 Health insurance for children is relatively inexpensive because average medical expenses for children are significantly less than the cost for treating adults.
 Commercial health insurance for children is sometimes priced at 1/10 or less of the price of similar adult coverage.
 At a result, providing health insurance to uninsured children is an easy task compared to reducing the number of uninsured adults.
 Adverse trends in health insurance underlying the uninsured problem remain unchecked.
 The cost of medical care continues to grow at greater than the rate of overall inflation.
 State insurance departments continue to limit the availability of affordable health insurance.
 The number of legislative mandates that contribute to the rising the price of health insurance coverage grows large each year

-Over the past few years, the number of applications for child only commercial health insurance increased steadily at enrollment firms like Freedom Benefits.
+The demand for child only commercial health insurance increased steadily at enrollment firms like Freedom Benefits over the past decade.
+The enactment of the Affordable Care Act triggered all U.S. major medical insurance companies to withdraw from this this market.
+In 2013 child only health insurance was re-introduced as short term major medical insurance.
 This article discusses the trend and identifies several possible causes of this trend, insurance companies who are most involved in child-only health insurance trend and other resources.

 At least five forces are contributing to the increasing rate of health insurance coverage for children.
 Following are a few complied based on inquiries to OnlineAdviser service that supports enrollment in a large number of health plans.